conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 In this mode, the clients authorization (ACLs) is also handled by the backing Kafka cluster. **Any calls to the Kafka ACLs API made on the Gateway will be forwarded to the backing Kafka cluster**.

-This implies that:
+As such:
-- **Local Service Accounts are not available on the Gateway**.
+- **Local Service Accounts are not available on the Gateway**
-- **External Service Accounts are available**, and could be mapped to the client principal so that the Gateway will apply its interceptors on this external Service Accounts with a "friendly" name
+- **External Service Accounts are available**, and can be mapped to the client principal.
+This way Gateway will apply its interceptors on this external Service Account with a "friendly" name

 :::warning
-Virtual resources ([Virtual Clusters](/gateway/concepts/virtual-clusters), [Virtual Topics](/gateway/concepts/logical-topics/alias-topics), [Concentration](/gateway/concepts/logical-topics/concentrated-topics)) are not available in the Delegated SASL mode.
+Virtual resources ([Virtual Clusters](/gateway/concepts/virtual-clusters), [Alias Topics](/gateway/concepts/logical-topics/alias-topics) and [Concentrated Topics](/gateway/concepts/logical-topics/concentrated-topics)) are not available in the Delegated SASL mode.
 :::

 [How to configure the client > Gateway connection with DELEGATED_SASL.](/gateway/configuration/client-authentication/#delegated_sasl_plaintext)